Simplifying Meshes - Decimation & Remeshing

 • The targeted face count is very low and the input geometry is quite complex (for example tessellated CAD data).

-• Within this tutorial we will explore the latter example and how remeshing can help to obtain the best result possible within a given face count budget.
+• Within this tutorial we will explore the latter example and how voxelization remeshing can help to obtain the best result possible within a given face count budget.

 back to top